gornostal/resume/_includes/resume.md

 * _[Discount Evolution](http://discount-on-lines.com)_ – an online discount market with sophisticated system of bonuses.
     I was working alone on this project for about 5 month.
 Was used **Zend Framework, MySQL**
 * _[Bukabench](http://bukabench.com)_ – dynamic website for readers and book recommendations.
-    Used technologies: **MODx CMS, MySQL, Memcached**.
+    Used technologies: **MODx CMS, MySQL, Memcached, Zend Lucene**.
 I worked on this project along with two other developers.

 Almost for every project I used jQuery library for the UI development.
 Latest projects was developed with partial usage of HTML5 and CSS3 technologies.